Thursday, July 19, 2018

 However, the fact that Lady Bee wasn't simply a character of Skinny's imagination but rather his ex-wife is too strange to ignore.
 Why would Skinny choose to assume the identity of a woman who had just scarred him?
 Why did Barbara silently allow him to keep releasing tapes as her, with the same moniker that she continued to use in her career?
 Perhaps she was offered a generous royalty, or maybe she just sympathized with him in his post-divorce despair.
 Being ten years older than him, she likely was better equipped emotionally to cope with the split.

 My personal belief is that, as bizarre as the helium Bee episode was, it was primarily a cathartic experience for Skinny, depressed and isolated after losing his wife.
 Virtually every track he recorded as Bee was graphically violent or sexual.
-But on her third tape, in the touchingly hypnotic That's My Man (heard here pitched down to the original), Skinny finally pays homage to Barbara by describing the idyllic suburban life he had imagined for them after they eventually escaped the hood:
+But on her third tape, in the touchingly hypnotic That's My Man, Skinny finally pays homage to Barbara by describing the idyllic suburban life he had imagined for them after they eventually escaped the hood:

 My man made a change, he started going to Church